Welcome to the Training Resource Center. Here you will find training videos, manuals, tips and more to help improve your key cutting knowledge.

 We will continually be updating our library of videos, so be sure to check back soon for more information from Hy-Ko.

 These videos are a great resource for anyone new to key cutting.
-From how to load keys into the jaws to replacing the cutter, brush and properly calibrating the machine, these videos provide all of the information needed to use and maintain your Promatic-100™ key machine.
+From how to load keys into the jaws to replacing the cutter.

-Learn how to use Hy-Ko's 303 Sidewinder key cutting machine.
+Learn how to use and maintain Hy-Ko’s 303 Sidewinder key cutting machine.

 Identification of the right key blank for a customer begins with knowing the different parts of a key.